Meet Mayor Pro Tem Julie Eiselt

 When Julie sees a need, she takes action.
 So after a man tried to abduct her at gunpoint in Charlotte in 2007, Julie founded "Neighbors for a Safer Charlotte" a coalition of neighborhood leaders that advocated for safer streets and neighborhoods.
 This effective grassroots organization spurred more funding for Charlotte’s police department and court system, and more accountability from public officials.
 Julie’s work led the Charlotte-Mecklenburg Police Department to present her with the Citizen Service award, and the Charlotte Observer to name her as one of “Seven To Watch” for her work in public safety.

-In 2015, Julie was elected at-large to the Charlotte City Council.
-In her first run for office, Julie was honored to be the top vote-getter, earning more votes in that election cycle than any candidate throughout North Carolina.
-As a first-term Council member, Julie chairs the Community Safety committee, serves as Vice-Chair of the Economic Development committee, and is a member of the Intergovernmental committee.
+Julie was elected at-large to the Charlotte City Council in 2015 and in 2017, and was honored to be the top vote-getter in both elections, earning more votes in the 2017 election cycle than any candidate throughout North Carolina.
+She serves as mayor pro tem.
+Julie chairs the Transportation and Planning committee, and is a member of the Economic Development committee and the Intergovernmental committee.

 In addition to her Council work, Julie is a Team Leader volunteer for ‘Urban Ministries Room In The Inn’ shelter program, and serves as a Board Member for ‘Blumenthal Performing Arts’ and ‘The Relatives’ organizations.